percona/k8spg-docs/docs/ReleaseNotes/Kubernetes-Operator-for-PostgreSQL-RN1.5.0.md

     [Percona Operator for PostgreSQL](../index.md#installation-guides)

+## Release highlights

+This release contains a number fixes and improvements made within the maintenance mode that Operator 1.x is in.

 ## Improvements

 * {{ k8spgjira(340) }}: To improve the operator we capture anonymous telemetry and usage data.
 In this release we add [more data points](../telemetry.md) to it